Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 - The % of HTTP errors in total requests.

-Note that the graphs display rates over 1 minute, so they do not allow to measure unavailability windows in a reliable way.
+Note that the graphs display rates over 1 minute, so they do not allow for the measure of unavailability windows reliably.
 When calculating unavailability in the example walk-through, we relied on the monitor container logs instead.

 The podSelector